 Mission and Scope

-Bring together researchers who are investigating human stem cell and immune cell engineering, including all aspects that bear on the induction, isolation, expansion, genetic modification, transplantation, and functional monitoring of therapeutic cells.
+- Investigate the therapeutic potential of human cell engineering, including the induction, isolation, expansion, differentiation, genetic modification, transplantation, and functional monitoring of therapeutic cells

-Strengthen the continuum between biological, translational, and clinical aspects of cell engineering and cell therapies.
+- Strengthen the continuum among the biological, translational, manufacturing, and clinical dimensions of cell engineering and cell therapy

-Implement safe and potent immunotherapies and stem cell therapies targeting a wide array of hematological and solid tumors.
+- Implement safe and potent immunotherapies and stem cell therapies for an array of hematological malignancies, solid tumors, and nonmalignant disorders